 Japan has expressed its concern to the French government on various occasions, and has also expressed its concern to the EU about the extension of this measure and similar measures to other countries and sectors through various talks.
-We will closely monitor the situation in cooperation with industry and other countries to ensure that measures inconsistent with the Agreements are corrected and that such measures do not extend to other sectors or countries.
+Japan will seek to correct measures that are inconsistent with the WTO agreement, and will closely monitor the situation in cooperation with industry and other countries to ensure that such measures do not extend to other sectors or countries.

-• India: Inappropriate Application of Trade Remedy Measures
+India: Inappropriate Application of Trade Remedy Measures

-The Indian government initiated 1,175 AD investigations between 1995 and the end of December 2023, which is the largest number of all WTO Members, and among which Japanese products were included as the subject products in 49 cases.
-Among these 49 cases, AD measures were applied in 33 cases.
-AD duties remain in force in 3 cases as of the end of December 2023.
-India initiated 48 SG investigations between 1995 and the end of December 2023, among which SG measures were applied in 24 cases.
-The first SG investigation pursuant to Japan-India CEPA was also initiated.
+The Indian government initiated 1,218 AD investigations between 1995 and the end of December 2024, which is the largest number of all WTO Members, and among which Japanese products were included as the subject products in 51 cases.
+Among these 51 cases, AD measures were applied in 34 cases.
+AD duties remain in force in 4 cases as of the end of June 2024.
+India initiated 48 SG investigations between 1995 and the end of December 2023, among which SG measures were applied in 25 cases.
+The first SG investigation pursuant to Japan-India CEPA was also initiated in 2020 (the investigation was subsequently terminated because the application was withdrawn).